trencat/Trencat/doc/source/chapter_1/railway_traffic_control/introducing_crp.rst

    Small network framework with two trains four stations and five track segments.

 The next step is to build an *alternative graph* which models this situaltion.
-An **alternative graph** is a directed graph *G=(N,E,A)* where nodes in *N* are the operations that this train must perform and edges in *E* indicate the order of such operations.
-We will talk about *A* later.
+An **alternative graph** is a directed graph :math:`G=(N,E,A)` where nodes in :math:`N` are the operations that this train must perform and edges in :math:`E` indicate the order of such operations.
+We will talk about set :math:`A` later.
 For instance, next figure shows an (incomplete) alternative graph for this setup.

 .. figure:: /_static/incomplete_alternative_graph_introduction.jpg
    :alt: Incomplete alternative graph.